Shiffo0/MGS2-PCVR/README.md

 ## What's next?

-Future work focuses on **Raiden and the Plant chapter**, including further coolant and SOCOM validation, scope and sniper-rifle support, further Stinger work, and Nikita support.
-Hanging and grenades also need more work.
+Future work focuses on **Raiden and the Plant chapter**, including further coolant and SOCOM validation, scope and sniper-rifle support, further Stinger work, HF-blade support, and Nikita support.
 There is no release date for complete Raiden support yet.

 ## Troubleshooting and feedback